axone-protocol/docs/docs/academy/part-1/protocol-concepts.md

 In the context of the Axone protocol, scalability assumes paramount importance as a foundational concept, delineating the system's ability to dynamically handle a substantial increase in data, digital resources, and their interactions without necessitating a corresponding escalation in the hardware requirements of validators.
 This ensures the decentralization of the network.

-This capacity becomes particularly crucial in the era of Big Data, where the exponential volume of digital resources poses a major challenge for traditional systems limited by their inefficiency in processing such vast amounts of data.
+This capacity becomes particularly crucial in the era of Big Data, where the exponential volume of digital resources poses a major challenge for traditional systems, limited by their inefficiency in processing such vast amounts of data.
 Confronting this challenge, the Axone protocol positions itself as a relevant and innovative solution through its decentralized and modular architecture.

 ### Protocol Objective: Decentralized Orchestration Layer for Off-chain Resources

 The primary objective of Axone is to act as a decentralized orchestration layer for off-chain resources.
 This approach involves a strategic decoupling between orchestration logic and digital resources stored off-chain.
-Consequently, the blockchain does not directly handle data storage or processing but rather focuses on coordinating their utilization and access.
+Consequently, the blockchain does not directly handle data storage or processing, but rather focuses on coordinating their utilization and access.

 This distinction significantly contributes to reducing the storage and execution burden on the blockchain, offering increased flexibility and optimal scalability.